vczb/sagu-ui/CONTRIBUTING.md

 $ git checkout -b my-feature
 ```

-6. Make your desired changes to the codebase using your favorite code editor.

-7. Run the project locally to test your changes:
+6. Run the project locally to test your changes:

 ```bash
 $ yarn sb
 ```

+7. Make your desired changes to the codebase using your favorite code editor.

-8. Write tests for your changes.
+8. Test your changes.

 ```bash
 $ yarn test